l3aconator/algo-course/README.md

 Lessons are numbered by video, along with the algorithm it is teaching

-Specs are build using jest
+Specs are built using jest

 ```
 git clone https://github.com/l3aconator/algo-course.git